Derek-Gong/hsoftmax/README.md

 # Hierarchical Softmax (HSoftmax)
 Implementation of hierarchical softmax based on Huffman tree

+## Description
+This project is based on [wenet](https://github.com/wenet-e2e/wenet).
+Please reference that for more info about running an experiment.
+To run an experiment, you need to install the wenet first (commit 15ccd07), then replace the wenet fold (source files) with ours.

+We implemented hierarchical softmax GPU/CPU training and decoding algorithm to leverage word frequence information for better performance on low-resources corpora and faster decoding speed compared to softmax.

 ## Usage
 1) Build Huffman tree on train set text
 2) Train model with hierarchical softmax